MAvRK7/IPL-Score-prediction-ML-Project/README.md

 # Data Driven Cricket: A Machine Learning Approach to IPL Score Prognostication

-This work is published in the 15th International Conference on Computing and Networking Technology (ICCNT) held at IIT Mandi in June 2024
+This work has been published in the 15th International Conference on Computing and Networking Technology (ICCNT) held at IIT Mandi in June 2024
 View on IEEE Xplore: https://ieeexplore.ieee.org/document/10724464

 Introduction: